 The easiest way to change the hostname is to edit the /etc/hostname file.
-Open your terminal and with your favourite text editor delete localhost.localdomain and change to whatever name you like.
+Open your terminal and with your favorite text editor delete localhost.localdomain and change to whatever name you like.

 $ sudo vi /etc/hostname

 Hostnamectl is a tool that is used control the Linux system hostname.
-You can also use this tool to change the hostname in a few easy steps.
+You can also use this tool to change the hostname.

-First and foremost confirm the hostname by using hostnamectl as follows:
+First and foremost confirm the current hostname by using hostnamectl as follows:

 $ hostnamectl status